Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 What could keep me from being able to file a claim?

-Typically, if you meet the criteria for either situation described previously, you should consider speaking with an injury attorney familiar with property owner liability law.
+Typically, if you meet the criteria for either situation described previously, you should consider speaking with a Bucks County injury attorney familiar with property owner liability law.
 However, there are some circumstances that will make it difficult for you to recover damages in a trespassing injury case.

 • If you were committing a crime.
 If you were participating in illegal activities at the time of injury, you will find it very difficult to convince anybody that you should recover damages if injured while trespassing.
 For example, if you were breaking and entering into someone’s home and the homeowner shot you in what he or she perceived to be self-defense, you may find it difficult to recover damages.